Yogurtified/Yogurtified/README.md

 ### helllooo there, dear reader! 👋

 You may call me Lillie, or Yogurt!
-I'm a synthwave enthusiast and webcore addict who makes *slightly terrifying* Minecraft maps.
+I'm a synthwave enthusiast and old web addict who makes *slightly terrifying* Minecraft maps.
 And when I'm not doing *that*, I'm studying viruses and poking around with computers, making blursed block funnies, and drawing!

 - [Pronouns](https://en.pronouns.page/@yogurtified): ze/hir (she/her and they/them are also ok!)